Renowned Guests that have Visited

 Through her artwork, de la Vega seeks to articulate the beauty that exists randomly in nature, seemingly without reason?
 The way that layers of trees and brush and grass fall into and crowd out one another, how the light filters through, the way the clouds hang heavy and overwhelm the sky.

-Cristina de la Vega paints landscapes that capture the stunning, stark beauty of nature, whether it’s a picturesque scene of a high bluff overlooking the Indian River or a pasture dotted with scrub palmetto trees under an endless sky.
+Cristina de la Vega paints landscapes that capture nature's stunning, stark beauty, whether it’s a picturesque scene of a high bluff overlooking the Indian River or a pasture dotted with scrub palmetto trees under an endless sky.
+She has done many paintings inspired by her visits to Shadow Point.

-Janeen Mason is a noted artist, curator, author, illustrator, speaker, and arts advocate based on Florida’s Treasure Coast, where she has curated 35 exhibits since joining The Lighthouse Art Center in 2016; ten for the State of Florida’s official galleries in Tallahassee.
+Janeen Mason is a noted artist, curator, author, illustrator, speaker, and arts advocate based on Florida’s Treasure Coast.
+She has curated 35 exhibits since joining The Lighthouse Art Center in 2016, ten for the State of Florida’s official galleries in Tallahassee.
 As an avid champion for the arts, Janeen has served in appointed positions under three governors, advising on matters regarding arts and culture as a board member for Florida Council on Arts and Culture, Citizens for Florida Arts, and as a member of the Florida Department of State’s Strategic Planning Task Force under the Division of Cultural Affairs.Janeen’s fine art has been featured in solo exhibits at galleries and museums throughout Florida.
 It is part of the permanent collections at Florida Atlantic University and the University of Central Florida.
 Private collectors include S. Kent Rockwell, the late Burt Reynolds, and Reba McIntire.
 Janeen has published sixteen children’s books that have garnered ten industry awards and won the affection and favor of booksellers, libraries, schools, and families nationwide.
 Her latest book, Counting the Days, was published in June 2019.
+Shadow Point commissioned her magnificent screen of mangroves' new life.

-Annie Potts, author and lighthouse rescuer of Hope Town lighthouse.
+Annie Potts is a dedicated author and lighthouse rescuer of Hope Town lighthouse.

 Hope Town features one of the last operational kerosene-fueled lighthouses in the world.
 This lighthouse was built in 1862 and became operational two years later; it is striped horizontally red and white.
 All can see its light from 23 mi (43 km) away.

 The Elbow Reef Lighthouse is one of only three manual lighthouses left in the world.
-Hope Town's most notable hurricane is considered Hurricane Dorian, which hit on September 1, 2019, as a Category 5 hurricane on the Saffir–Simpson scale.
+Hope Town's most notable hurricane is Hurricane Dorian, which hit on September 1, 2019, as a Category 5 hurricane on the Saffir–Simpson scale.
+She was also one of the artists that painted a plate for our wall at the house.

 Dan Mackin world-renowned artist famed for painting scenes from his exotic trips in the Caribbean, South Pacific, Asia, and the Amazon River rainforest.